pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 Another possibility is to use multiple operating system processes on the same machine, or alternatively on different machines in a network.
-When running a system with multiple operating system processes, there notification logs must be accessed remotely across the operating system process boundary.
+When running a system with multiple operating system processes, their notification logs must be accessed remotely across the operating system process boundary.
 There are many possible alternatives for inter-process communication, by which events are transported from one application to another.